 What is important to you about education?
 Why?

 Creativity, kindness, and confidence are the values that are most important to me in the classroom.
 When students are encouraged to be creative, they can “learn how they learn”.
 That knowledge can then be applied to any challenge they are hoping to overcome.
 Additionally, when the atmosphere of a classroom is kind, children feel safe to stretch their knowledge and express themselves with confidence in all areas of their life.

 Now it’s your turn.
 Try this out for yourself!
 I’ve created a lovely printable to use as your guide as you determine what you value most in education.
 Fill out the form below and It will be sent directly to your inbox!
 Let me know when you’ve finished!
 Leave me a comment on this post or head to my facebook page and post there!
 I can’t wait to learn more about you and your thoughts about education.

-Sign up now to claim your special clarifying form that I designed to help you focus inward and name your deepest feelings and values about education.
+Sign up now to claim your anger tracker.
+A form that I designed to help you zero in on what's going on with your child.